First-order asymptotic perturbation theory for extensions of symmetric operators: Symplectic resolvent difference formulas for dual pairs

-The following Krein's-type formula is a direct generalization of Theorem \ref{thm1.7}.
+The following resolvent difference formula is a direct generalization of Theorem \ref{thm1.7}.
 It gives the difference of the resolvent operators of any two (not necessarily sel-adjoint) extensions of the operator $A$ that are parts of $(\tA)^*$.

 \begin{theorem} Let $\{\mathfrak{H},\mathfrak{K}, \Gamma_0, \Gamma_1,\wti{\Gamma}_0, \wti{\Gamma}_1\}$ be a boundary triplet for an adjoint pair $A,\tA$, and let $\cA_j$ for $j=1,2$ be any two closed extensions of $A$ acting in $\cH$ and satisfying $A\subseteq\cA_j\subseteq(\tA)^*$.
 Suppose that $\zeta\in\bbC\setminus(\spec(\cA_1)\cup\spec(\cA_2))$ and denote $R_j(\zeta):=(\cA_j-\zeta)^{-1}$ for $j=1,2$.
 Then one has